leondutoit/pydatsci/notes/day2.md

 #### Talking to the db

 Eventually we want to use our analysis tools to get data from the db, do data manipulation and visualise the results from the flask app.
 To do this we need a way to connect to the database from the web app.
+Put this into the `app.py` file.

 ```python
 import sqlite3